Bloodninj/Bloodninja.BritishEnglishMod/README.md

 Various other small bits have been changed that aren't strictly matters of spelling:

-* References to the "movies" now mostly refer to the cinema instead (with the exception of Evelyn, who is old enough to remember when it was still called the pictures)
+* References to the "movies" (the place) now mostly refer to the cinema instead (with the exception of Evelyn, who is old enough to remember when it was still called the pictures)
+    * Most references to "movies" as the motion pictures themselves are called "films" now
-* Pierre's General Store can be renamed via the Generic Mod Config Menu if you have it installed (or by manually editing the `config.json` file in the mod directory)
+* Pierre's General Store can be renamed via the Generic Mod Config Menu if you have it installed (or by manually editing the `config.json` file in the mod directory).
+If you do, it defaults to "Pierre's Seed Shop"
-    * While "store" is sometimes used in the UK, "shop" is the more natural word in most cases, especially for a smaller shop
+    * While "store" is occasionally used in the UK, mostly for bigger shops like supermarkets, "shop" is the more natural word in most cases, especially for a smaller shop
-    * Several options are available as presets in the mod config menuG
+    * Several options are available as presets in the mod config menu
+* If you have the Generic Mod Config Menu, you can also change the title used to refer to your Grandpa
+    * Presets are available to choose from, like "granddad" or "grandfather"